Contact Us

 Microsoft Excel and similar products such as Google Sheets and Numbers for Mac have long been favourites of CFOs and their teams.
 They're used for a whole host of tasks such as quick calculations and exportable graph creation.
 But looking forward, that may be changing.

-Bookkeeping functions are increasingly being transferred to specialist software packages with greater automation, as this saves time and improves accuracy.
-And the increasing pressure on CFOs to deliver more sophisticated financial modelling is driving demand for software tools with more advanced capabilities than the traditional spreadsheet packages can easily provide.
+The increasing pressure on CFOs to deliver more sophisticated financial modelling is driving demand for software tools with more advanced capabilities than the traditional spreadsheet packages can easily provide.

 2. Accountancy packages

-Many CFOs agree that their finance teams – whether internal or external – need access to accountancy software packages which make work more efficient.
-Introducing software goes hand in hand with reducing errors.
-This is because levels of manual re-keying and paper-based processes (which are inherently at risk of human error) are either reduced or eliminated completely and automation of tasks is introduced.
+Introducing accounting tools goes hand in hand with reducing errors.
+This is because manual re-keying and paper-based financial processes (which are inherently at risk of human error) are either reduced or eliminated completely, and task automation is introduced.

 3. Financial modelling tools

-Whilst many CFOs and their teams will have the fundamental tools in place in some form or another, it is also important to stay up-to-date on up-and-coming trends.
-The technology sector is one area of business that never stands still, therefore CFOs should be aware of how new solutions and trends can potentially offer fresh opportunities to further improve on how things are done and why.
+The technology sector is one area of business that never stands still.
+Therefore, CFOs should be aware of how new solutions and trends can potentially offer fresh opportunities to improve how and why things are done.

 1. Integrated systems